-2.3 Claims in the event of the termination of the management agreement with a member of the Management Board
+2.3 Claims in the event of the termination of the management agreement with a member of the Managing Board

-2.3.1 Performance, respectively contribution-based pension guarantees
+2.3.1 Performance-based/contribution-based pension commitments

-Company pensions of members of the Management Board who are active as of 31 December 2019
+Company pensions of members of the Managing Board active on 31 December 2019

-The members of the Management Board receive performance-based pension benefits, for which provisions have been created, in accordance with the following principles:
+The members of the Managing Board receive performance-based pension benefits, for which provisions have been created in accordance with the following principles:

 The assessment basis is the fixed remuneration.
-Members of the Management Board are entitled to pension benefits of up to 40% of the assessment basis if they exit or reach 65 years.
+Members of the Managing Board are entitled to pension benefits of up to 40% of the assessment basis if they exit the Company at 65 years of age or older.
 Any shortfall in years is subject to a deductible of 1.5 percentage points per year.

-If a member of the Management Board is appointed for the first time or is older, the agreed maximum pension benefit can be less than 40%.
-Furthermore, the effective date of the pension guarantee can be deferred if a member of the Management Board is appointed for the first time.
-If a member of the Management Board, who is older than 65 continues to provide services, a supplement to the pension will be granted which is equal to the company pension that would have otherwise been received.
+If a member of the Managing Board is appointed for the first time or is older, the agreed maximum pension benefit can be less than 40%.
+Furthermore, the effective date of the pension commitment can be deferred if a member of the Managing Board is appointed for the first time.
+If a member of the Managing Board who is older than 65 continues to provide services, a supplement to the pension will be granted which is equal to the company pension that would have otherwise been received.

 Any company pension is subject to the expiry of the so-called suspension period (Abfertigungszeitraum).
-Earned income will be set off until the respective member of the Management Board is eligible to receive pension according to applicable social security provisions.
-If a member of the Management Board resigns or exits from the Management Board due to his or her fault, such member is not entitled to a company pension.
+Earned income will be set off until the respective member of the Managing Board is eligible to receive a pension according to applicable social security provisions.

+If a member of the Managing Board resigns or exits the Managing Board due to his or her fault, such member is not entitled to a company pension.

-Company pensions for members of the Management Board appointed as of 1 January 2020 a) Newly appointed members of the Management Board with periods of services within the Group to be taken into account
+Company pensions for members of the Managing Board appointed as from 1 January 2020 a) Newly appointed members of the Managing Board with periods of services within the Group commitment has been made to date, not exceed 15% of the fixed remuneration at the time the respective member of the Managing Board reaches the age of 65.

-Performance-based company pension rights may only be guaranteed upon commencement of the office of a newly appointed member of the Management Board if such member has already performed other functions within the Group for at least five years.
-In this case, the maximum company pension must not exceed the amount of the existing pension commitment and, if no pension commitment has been made to date, not exceed 15% of the fixed remuneration at the time the respective member of the Management Board has reached the age of 65.
+Performance-based company pension rights may only be guaranteed upon commencement of the office of a newly appointed member of the Managing Board if such member has already performed other functions within the Group for at least five years.
+In this case, the maximum company pension must not exceed the amount of the existing pension commitment and, if no pension b) The following applies to other newly appointed members of the Managing Board:

-A commitment to a company pension right in excess thereof may only be made if a member of the Management Board has been reappointed at least once.
+A commitment to a company pension right in excess thereof may only be made if a member of the Managing Board has been reappointed at least once.